Subject:

 Table 2.
 Characteristics of Systematic Reviews

-Ten were published only as abstracts, 16 were conducted in the United States, and 14 were single-center studies.
+a Ten were published only as abstracts, 16 were conducted in the United States, and 14 were single-center studies.

 Representative recent RCTs follow.
 Trial characteristics and results are summarized in Tables 3 and 4.
 Gaps related to relevance, study design, and conduct are summarized in Tables 5 and 6.